SinitsynDmitry/HotelRoomBookingSystem/README.md

 ## Application for customers (HotelApplication).

-To use the system, the customer must register and log in to the system.
+To use the system, the customer must register and log in.

-The system allows users to search for available rooms by filtering time period, number of beds and price.
+The system allows users to search for available rooms by filtering time, number of beds, and price.

-By selecting a room, the user can view it in more detail and book it for the required time period.
+By selecting a room, the user can view it in more detail and book it for the required period.

 Also, everyone can check **their reservations**.
   **The reservation cannot be canceled later than 3 days before the start of the stay**.